base/base/docs/specs/governance/alligator.md

 #### `subdelegate`

 Allows subdelegation of token voting power to another address (delegatee) with a specified subdelegation rule.
-This function is inteded to be called by users that require advanced delegation of the `GovernanceToken`.
+This function is intended to be called by users that require advanced delegation of the `GovernanceToken`.

 ```solidity
 function subdelegate(address _delegatee, SubdelegationRule _rule) external